0xEagle1337/egl_armor/README.md

     Vest Items (config.Items): Defines the item names for your ballistic plates, like 'plate1', 'plate2', 'plate3', 'plate4'.
     Armor Values (config.Armor): Sets the amount of armor each plate provides, options include 25, 50, 75, 100.
     Allowed Vests (config.allowedVests): Lists the IDs of clothing allowed from the Body Armor category, ensuring compatibility and realism, such as 13, 22, 23, 24, 25, 26, 27, 29, 34, 39, 42, 44, 49, 51, 54, 60, 80.
-    Replacement Logic (config.canReplace): Determines whether players can use additional plates to incrementally fill armor (true) or only apply armor if completely empty (false).
+    Replacement Logic (config.replaceMode): Determines how armor plates are applied:
+        "fill": Adds armor incrementally up to the maximum value (100).
+        "empty": Applies armor only if the current armor value is 0.
+        "override": Replaces the current armor value with the new plate's value, regardless of the existing armor.

 # 🤝 Contribution